codeandcoffeemugs/google-analytics/README.md

+This base WordPress plugin is offered by getwpapps.com: a place for WordPress developers to promote, support, and get paid for their work.

 Make sure to read the Getting Started guide below, and be off and running on your project in 30 seconds flat.

-This base WordPress plugin is offered by getwpapps.com - a place for WordPress developers to promote, support, and get paid for their work.

-Our plugin architecture eases one aspect of promoting your plugin - committing it to the WordPress.org plugin registry - by showing you how to split your plugin into *lite* and *pro* versions, and by scripting deployment into WordPress' Subversion repository.
+Our plugin architecture splits your plugin into two versions: a *lite* version (which you will promote), and a *pro* edition (which you will sell).
+This blueprint shows you how.

 ## Getting Started

+From now on, you'll be using Git to manage your source.

-**Step 1** Prepare your computer.
+### Prepare your computer

 You'll need to setup [Git and your GitHub account](http://help.github.com/).

-**Step 2** Create accounts to host your plugin.
+### Create accounts to host your plugin

 You'll want to consider registering your plugin's namespace on three different sites:

 1. [wordpress.org](http://wordpress.org/extend/plugins/add/) - where you'll promote the *lite* version of your plugin

-2. [github.com](https://github.com/repositories/new) - where you'll be hosting your source code (the *best* place to promote open source, especially when [required to do so](http://wordpress.org/extend/plugins/about/) - refer to the part about being required to use a GPLv2-compatible license)
+2. [github.com](https://github.com/repositories/new) - where you'll be hosting your source code (the *best* place to promote open source, especially when [required to do so](http://wordpress.org/extend/plugins/about/) (refer to the part about being required to use a GPLv2-compatible license)

 3. [getwpapps.com](http://getwpapps.com/developers) - Coming soon: where we hope you'll be selling licenses to your plugin, and supporting the community that forms around your awesome software!

-**Step 2** Clone this project.
+### Clone your WordPress.org subversion repository

+Did you know you can use Git to manage subversion repositories?
+Yes, you can!

+    ~ #> git svn clone http:// <your-plugin> --username

+### Connect your subversion checkout to this project

+    ~ #> cd your-plugin
+    your-plugin #> git remote add wpapp git@github.com:<username>/<your-plugin>.git

+This is where the magic happens.

     ~ #> git clone git@github.com:collegeman/wpapp.git your-plugin
     ~ #> cd your-plugin